 - Money Laundering

-Because of the nature of many of these offenses, the government’s proofs often consist of a “paper trail” – documents, notes, information taken from a computer, accounting records, tax returns and similar evidence, in addition to witness testimony.
+Because of the nature of many of these offenses, the government’s proofs often consist of a “paper trail” – documents, notes, computer files, accounting records, tax returns and similar evidence, in addition to witness testimony.
 Indeed, you may need to retain an accountant as an expert witness in order to establish a defense or as rebuttal to government witnesses.
-Given the specialized nature of the various areas of white collar crime, and the financial proofs often involved, and the harshness of the potential penalties, retaining an attorney experienced in criminal matters is an absolute necessity.
+Given the specialized nature of the various areas of white collar crime, and the financial proofs often involved, and the harshness of the potential penalties, retaining an attorney experienced in criminal matters is crucial for your defense.

 What Penalties Do I Face?